pomerium/pomerium/docs/enterprise/install/helm.md

      pullPassword: your-access-key
    ```

-1. Add the Pomerium repository to your Helm configuration:
+1. The Pomerium repository should already be in your Helm configuration per [Pomerium using Helm].
+If not, add it now:

    ```bash
    helm repo add pomerium https://helm.pomerium.io